freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 1. [Contribute to this open source codebase.](#contribute-to-this-open-source-codebase)

-   Help us in creating or editing [guide articles](https://www.freecodecamp.org/guide), [curriculum challenges](https://www.freecodecamp.org/learn) and fixing bugs on the learning platform.
+Help us in creating or editing [guide articles](https://www.freecodecamp.org/guide), [coding challenges](https://www.freecodecamp.org/learn) and fixing bugs on the learning platform.

 2. Help campers on our [public forum](https://www.freecodecamp.org/forum/).